 In addition, the Federated Averaging algorithm \cite{mcmahan2017communicationefficientlearning} is adopted to aggregate the updated local models uploaded from the selected devices.
 Then the loss function of shard \#1 on decentralized datasets can be expressed as:

-where $m (m \le n)$ is the number of valid models passed the validation during the consensus and $D = \sum\nolimits_{j = 1}^m {|{D_j}|}$ is total size of datasets used in this shard training round.
-As the IoT devices selected in round $k$ upload the updated local models, the model parameters of shard \#1 ${\bf{w}}_{s1}$ is updated through the weighted aggregation of all updated local models' parameters, i.e.,
+where $m (m \le n)$ is the number of valid models that pass the validation during the consensus, and $D = \sum\nolimits_{j = 1}^m {|{D_j}|}$ is the total size of the datasets used in this shard training round.
+As the IoT devices selected in round $k$ upload their updated local models, the model parameters of shard \#1, ${\bf{w}}_{s1}$, are updated through the weighted aggregation of all updated local models' parameters, i.e.,